- Maine voters approved Medicaid expansion ballot initiative in 2017 election

 When the federal government rejected the request, the administration appealed the decision in circuit court with the help of outside counsel.
 The state’s attorney general declined to represent the state, saying the appeal had lacked merit.
 The 1st Circuit Court of Appeals in November 2014 upheld the federal government’s decision.
 The state petitioned to have the case heard by the Supreme Court, but the petition was denied in June 2015.
 Since the Supreme Court wouldn’t hear Maine’s case, the lower court’s decision stands, and Maine has continued to provide Medicaid coverage for roughly 6,500 eligible 19 and 20-year-olds.

 As of October 2014, about 291,000 people were enrolled in MaineCare.
 By July 2016, enrollment had decreased to 270,827.
-And by June 2017, it had decreased even further, to 264,386.
+And by November 2017, it had decreased even further, to 261,478.
 Nationwide, Medicaid/CHIP enrollment has grown by 29 percent since the end of 2013, including states that have expanded Medicaid as well as those that have not.
+Medicaid enrollment in Maine is expected to increase by at least 70,000 people once coverage is expanded, which will take it well above the 291,000 who were enrolled as of 2013.